Configure your backend database for PowerSync, including permissions and replication settings.

 Version compatibility: PowerSync requires Postgres version 11 or greater.

-Configuring your Postgres database with PowerSync generally involves three tasks:
+Configuring your Postgres database for PowerSync generally involves three tasks:

 powersync